tpolak92/hello-world/README.md

 # hello-world
+Hello everyone,

-My first ever repository, utilizing the instructions from GitHub guides Attempting to learn as much as I can about data science
+I'm attempting to learn as much as I can about Data Science.

+Look forward to everything.